NO PRODUCTS LISTED FOR MOMENT

 THC (tetrahydrocannabinol) and similar compounds can have psychedelic effects.
 These include alterations in consciousness, some distortions of vision, and unusual hallucinations.
 In high doses, they bring on brightly flashing images, especially in dim lighting.
 There is a sensation of well-being, euphoria, reduction of stress, and feelings of relaxation.
 Users have enhanced memory, feelings of hunger, and an increase in feelings of sensuality.
 Some users can become paranoid, suffering from anxiety and agitation.
 There is an enhanced awareness of patterns, sounds, and colors.

 In spite of the fact that most psychedelic drugs are not addictive and have no long term detrimental effects on mental health, many psychedelic drugs are illegal, according to the UN Convention on Psychotropic Substances, developed in 1971.
-Some countries also ban synthetic compounds that have psychedelic properties, even if they are not considered dangerous.
-In general, psychedelic drugs are classified by the US government as being Schedule I drugs that have no medically-accepted use.
+Some countries also ban synthetic compounds that have this kind of properties, even if they are not considered dangerous.
+In general, this kind of drugs are classified by the US government as being Schedule I drugs that have no medically-accepted use.

-Because of governmental policies, there are severe limitations of the research of psychedelic drugs.
-Those wishing to do research on psychedelics must go through a great deal of red tape until they can be allowed to study the drugs.
-Even so, scientists have studied psychedelic drugs and have found that they have the potential to treat certain addictions, psychological traumas, and even cancer.
+Because of governmental policies, there are severe limitations of the research of this drugs.
+Those wishing to do research on this agents must go through a great deal of red tape until they can be allowed to study the drugs.
+Even so, scientists have studied this drugs and have found that they have the potential to treat certain addictions, psychological traumas, and even cancer.

 - LSD can relieve anxiety associated with end-of-life experiences.
 Research has shown that LSD can reduce the anxiety associated with individuals who are fearful of the dying process.